RunSi/DEVWKS-2601/guide/step3a.md

 The commands above will:-

-* Import the pprint library so as to 'pretty print' structured data to make it human readable
+* Import the pprint library so as to 'pretty print' structured data to make it more easily readable
-* Import the Genie.conf library
+* From genie.conf import the Genie library
 * Import the Operational data library for IOSXE Interfaces
 * Initiate the testbed file in order to interact with the testbed devices